hereon-GEMS/pydidas/docs/source/manuals/cmdline_apps/cmd_composite_creator_app.rst

     - roi_xhigh (type: Union[int, None], default: None)
         The upper boundary (in pixel) for cropping images in x, if use_roi is enabled.
 Negative values will be modulated with the image width, i.e.
-        - 1 is equivalent with the full image size minus one.
+        -1 is equivalent to the full image size minus one.
 None corresponds to the full image width (with respect to the upper boundary).
     - roi_ylow (type: int, default: 0)
         The lower boundary (in pixel) for cropping images in y, if use_roi is